Helper Methods

 You can also put the extracted module elsewhere in your directory structure,

-directory.
+for exmample in the lib directory.
 However, doing so you need to manually

-require and register them as helpers in config.rb
+require and register them as helpers in config.rb:

 require "lib/custom_helpers"